bounswe/bounswe2020group3/deliverables/451-milestone-1.md

    * **2.5.3.** There shall be a web platform and a native Android application that supports the same functionalities.
    * **2.5.4.** The color designs of the platform will be made to improve the experience of color-blind people.

+# Design Documents

+We haven't changed our mockups.
+You can see them here: [https://github.com/bounswe/bounswe2020group3/wiki/Mockups](https://github.com/bounswe/bounswe2020group3/wiki/Mockups)

+We haven't changed our use-case diagrams.
+You can see it here: [https://github.com/bounswe/bounswe2020group3/wiki/Use-Case-Diagram](https://github.com/bounswe/bounswe2020group3/wiki/Use-Case-Diagram)

+We've updated our class diagram and uploaded to the wiki page.
+Since it's a huge image and hard to read without zoom in, we don't include the image here.
+Red text shows updated fields and methods.
+We've updated them according to the needs of the updated requirements and feedback from the customer.
+Here you can see the latest version of the class diagram: [https://github.com/bounswe/bounswe2020group3/wiki/Class-Diagram](https://github.com/bounswe/bounswe2020group3/wiki/Class-Diagram)

+We haven't changed our sequence diagrams.
+You can see it here: [https://github.com/bounswe/bounswe2020group3/wiki/Sequence-Diagrams](https://github.com/bounswe/bounswe2020group3/wiki/Sequence-Diagrams)

+# API documentation

+We generated our API documentation automatically with swagger.
+You can check the latest version by using this link: [http://ec2co-ecsel-1egsefcb8a7i3-34132836.us-east-2.elb.amazonaws.com/swagger/](http://ec2co-ecsel-1egsefcb8a7i3-34132836.us-east-2.elb.amazonaws.com/swagger/)

+We've also exported it after the milestone 1 presentation.
+Since it's a long document, we placed it at the end of this file.
+You can check it at [Appendix](#appendix)

 # Project Plan

 | Task                       | Requirement       | Details                                                                                                                                                                                                        | Start Date | Deadline   | Assignee(Frontend) | Assignee(Backend) | Assignee(Android) | Predecessor           |